 Proposed Resolution 200005

-Any Savastino began with a summary of the resolution.
+Andy Savastino began with a summary of the resolution.

 Resolution was introduced last month and put on hold pending further input from OEQ, the Environmental Management Commission (EMC), and approval by the CPSC.
 The resolution sets greenhouse gas reduction goals for municipal operations and city wide and directs the City Manager to update the climate protection plan by March 2021.
 At the EMC meeting there was a conversation about adding language regarding equity.
 At this commission meeting the Green New Deal was also presented by a member of the Sierra Club.